BOWLING RULES AND REGULATIONS OF THE CLUB

 1.5 Payment of rink fees

-1.5.1 The appropriate rink fee must be paid by all Club members, prior to the commencement of play, in accordance with the scale of charges determined and published by the Thornbury Leisure Centre.
+1.5.1 The appropriate rink fee should be paid, prior to the commencement of play, in accordance with the scale of charges determined and published by the Thornbury Leisure Centre.
 Failure to comply could result in members being requested to leave the premises.

 2 CLUB LEAGUES